 Rev. Gregory A. Sutton was installed on May 6, 2012, as pastor of Emmanuel Missionary Baptist Church.
-We now have a Minister of Music and a Drummer to uplift us every Sunday with three different choirs.(Gospel/Mass, Men's Chorus, and Youth Choir).
+We have a Musician and a Drummer to uplift us every Sunday with three different choirs.(Gospel/Mass, Men's Chorus, and Youth Choir).

 During the 2012-2017 years as pastor, we now a 24- hour security survelience camera installed, Bible Study is being taught, and much more is coming, through the vision of Pastor Sutton.

 Pastor Sutton ended his pastoring at Emmanuel Missionary Baptist Church on October 28, 2018.

 The Lord has truly blessed our church family.
 We are continuously looking for bigger and better things to help us in our christian journey.